sreevas2003/Linux-System-Programming-Viven/File_management/Theory.md

 ✅ In short: Hardware is accessed from user space through device files using read(), write(), and ioctl() system calls

 ---

+## 4. Why are basic I/O calls called universal I/O calls?

+Basic I/O calls like open(), read(), write(), close() are called universal I/O calls because

+they work with any type of I/O device—files, pipes, sockets, terminals, and even hardware device files.

+They provide a common interface for all I/O operations, regardless of the underlying device.

+---